Myriad-Dreamin/tinymist/README.md

 - Regular prebuilts can be found in [GitHub Releases](https://github.com/Myriad-Dreamin/tinymist/releases).
 - Nightly prebuilts can be found in [GitHub Actions](https://github.com/Myriad-Dreamin/tinymist/actions).
 For example, if you are seeking a nightly release for the featured [PR: build: bump version to 0.11.17-rc1](https://github.com/Myriad-Dreamin/tinymist/pull/468), you could click and go to the [action page](https://github.com/Myriad-Dreamin/tinymist/actions/runs/10120639466) run for the related commits and download the artifacts.

-To install extension file (the file with `.vsix` extension) manually, please <kbd>Ctrl+Shift+X</kbd> in the editor window and drop the downloaded vsix file into the opended extensions view.
+To install extension file (the file with `.vsix` extension) manually, please <kbd>Ctrl+Shift+X</kbd> in the editor window and drop the downloaded vsix file into the opened extensions view.

 ## Documentation